 Exercise 2: Multiple Choice

-Instruction: Select the correct sentence that properly uses the relative 'que' to provide more information about the noun, avoiding common errors in its use.
+Instruction: Select the correct sentence that properly uses the relative pronoun 'que' to provide more information about the noun, avoiding common mistakes in its use.

 1.